Halo effect: Psychology

-The halo effect is a perception distortion (or cognitive bias) that affects the way people interpret the information about someone with whom they have formed a positive gestalt.
-An example of the halo effect is when a person finds out someone they have formed a positive gestalt with has cheated on his/her taxes.
-Because of the positive gestalt, the person may dismiss the significance of this behavior.
-They may even think that the person simply made a mistake.
-The person would justify the behavior and connect it with your positive gestalt.
-The halo effect refers to the tendency we have of evaluating an individual high on many traits because of a shared belief.
+The term halo effect is used in psychology to describe a perception distortion that affects the way people interpret the information about others with whom they have formed a positive gestalt.
+For example, they find out that someone with whom they have formed a positive gestalt has cheated on his taxes; but because of the positive gestalt, they may dismiss the significance of this behavior or even think the person simply made a mistake.
+The halo effect refers to the tendency to evaluate an individual positively on many traits because of a shared belief.

-It is a type of immediate judgement discrepancy, or cognitive bias, where a person making an initial assessment of another person, place, or thing will assume ambiguous information based upon concrete information.
+It is a type of immediate judgment discrepancy, or cognitive bias, in which a person making an initial assessment of another person, place, or thing will assume ambiguous information based on concrete information.
 The halo effect is an evaluation by an individual and can affect the perception of a decision, action, idea, business, person, group, entity, or other whenever concrete data is generalized or influences ambiguous information.

-The halo effect can also be explained as the behavior (usually unconscious) of using evaluations based on things unrelated, to make judgments about something or someone.
-The halo effect specifically refers to when this behavior has a positive correlation, such as viewing someone who is attractive as likely to be successful and popular.
-When this judgement has a negative connotation, such as someone unattractive being more readily blamed for a crime than someone attractive, it is referred to as the horn effect.
+The halo effect can also be explained as the behavior (usually unconscious) of using evaluations based on unrelated criteria to make judgments about something or someone.
+The halo effect is sometimes used to refer specifically to when this behavior has a positive correlation, such as viewing someone who is attractive as likely to be successful and popular.
+When this judgment has a negative connotation, however, such as when someone unattractive is more readily blamed for a crime than someone attractive, it is sometimes referred to as the horn effect.